rharbird/ucl-microbit-robotics-readthedocs/ucl-microbit-robotics-readthedocs/docs/source/getting_started.rst

 *Microsoft makecode programming environment*

-Choose one or more of the blocks in the ``Basic`` menu by clicking on the menu.
+Choose one or more of the blocks in the ``Basic`` menu by dragging one of the blocks onto the main canvas.

 .. image:: pictures/BasicMenu.png
   :scale: 60%
 *makecode Basic menu*

-Drag it into ``forever`` loop in the work area like this:
+Place it into the ``forever`` loop in the work area like this:

 .. image:: pictures/firstProgram.png
+    :scale: 50%
 *Using the LEDs*
-    :scale: 50%

 What is happening here?
+Look at the simulator on the left hand side.
 Anything that you put in the ``forever`` loop will repeat over and over again.

 Upload the Code
 ----------------
 Final checks.
 Is your micro:bit connected to your computer?
 Yes?
 Then press the ``Download`` button.
 Drag the file that's downloaded onto the micro:bit which will appear as a device in your File Explorer.

 Make a change
 -------------